yegor256/blog/_posts/2014/oct/2014-10-26-hacker-vs-programmer-mentality.md

 talent in the software he writes.
 He enjoys coding and does it mostly for fun.
 I would say, he is married to his code and can't imagine its happy life after an eventual divorce.
-Code ownership is what a hacker is about&mdash;he understands himself as an "owner" of the code.
+Code ownership is what a hacker is about---he understands himself as an "owner" of the code.

-When I ask one of my hacker friends&mdash;"How will someone understand what this code does?"
-I almost always hear the same answer&mdash;"They will ask me!" (usually said very proudly, with a sincere smile).
+When I ask one of my hacker friends---"How will someone understand what this code does?"
+I almost always hear the same answer---"They will ask me!" (usually said very proudly, with a sincere smile).

 ## Designer Mentality